tmacpherson6/machine_learning_in_fundamental_valuations/README.md

 We have engineered features that allow for a more accurate prediction of the next quarters Earnings-per-share which can be used to value a company and help determine potential mid- to long-term investment opportunities.

-Project Overview
+Raw Data
 ----------------
 We extracted key financial data from yfinance:

 - Ticker: Company Stock Symbol
 - Name: Company Name
 - Sector: Sector Company Belongs to